LeetLLM

 The insight

 Top-p ranks candidate next tokens and keeps enough of them to cover 90% of total probability mass.
-If probability is concentrated in a few actions, the shortlist stays small.
-If probability is spread out, the shortlist gets long.
+Concentrated probability produces a small shortlist; spread-out probability produces a long one.
 Min-p instead says "only keep candidates whose probability is at least 10% of the top-ranked candidate."
-If that candidate is dominant, the bar is high.
-If it is weak, the bar is lower.
+A dominant top candidate sets a high bar.
+A weak top candidate lowers the bar.
 The threshold adapts to relative peak probability, not a fixed cumulative cutoff.

 Vmin⁡-p={w:P(w)≥ρ⋅max⁡vP(v)}V_{\min\text{-}p} = \{w : P(w) \geq \rho \cdot \max_v P(v)\}Vmin-p={w:P(w)≥ρ⋅maxvP(v)}